Please review the following before beginning your application.

-- The project will provide a rewarding and safe volunteer experience.
+- The project will provide a rewarding, fun and safe volunteer experience.

-- There is a critical need for the project such as high use, environmental degradation (including damage from fires or flood), threats to resources or community need.
+- There is a critical need for the project such as high use, environmental degradation (including damage from fires or flood), threats to resources, or community considerations.

 - It has been identified as a high priority for your agency/organization.